Youniwemi/mail-control/readme.txt

 With Mail Control, you will have a better control over how your emails are handled by wordpress (and WooCommerce) from email design and customization to smtp delivery and click tracking.

-=== Email Designer using Wordpress native customizer === Design beautiful email using the Woocommerce compatible Email Customizer.
+=== Email Designer using Wordpress native customizer === Design beautiful emails using the WooCommerce compatible Email Customizer.
 The UI provided by Wordpress Native Customizer makes it easy to customize the look and feel of your emails.

 === Tracking and logging emails opening and clicks === This will allow you to optimize how you craft your emails content and get the better of your email marketing.